MariaMcCafferty/NewExercise/docs.md

-This document describes how to use the Pavel robotic toothbrush.

-Note that this toothbrush is safe to use for children, adults, or pets.
+This is the first line of this file.

+This is the second line of this file.

+And this is the third line.